How to Update macOS

 Automatic Updates

 .
-Toggle the items "Check for updates" and "Download new updates when available."
+Toggle the item "Download new updates when available."
 You can customize this further by clicking on "Install macOS updates" to install macOS updates automatically.
+It's good to also toggle "Install Security Responses and system files" for enhanced protection.

 When "updates for this Mac are managed externally"